Benjamin Franklin Biography: Age, Early life, Net Worth, Scientfic Researchs, Family, Political Life and Legacy

 1. Deborah Read Franklin is the wife.

-1. Offspring: William Franklin: Born in 1730, William was Franklin’s sole biological son.
-A split developed between him and his father as a result of his loyalty to Britain throughout the Revolution and his appointment as the Royal Governor of New Jersey.
-William was imprisoned following the war and later relocated to England.
+William, Franklin’s only biological son, was born in 1730.
+A division arose between him and his father due to his loyalty to Britain during the Revolution and his appointment as the Royal Governor of New Jersey.
+He was imprisoned after the war and then moved to England.

 Francis Franklin: Franklin and his wife were profoundly impacted when their second son, Francis, passed away from smallpox in 1736 at the early age of 4.